-‘It was a hard day, man’: What was Pete Carroll’s biggest regret in the Seahawks’ loss to the Saints?
+‘I’ve got to do better’: What was Pete Carroll’s biggest regret in the Seahawks’ loss to the Saints?

-The film didn’t look much different than the game itself had a few hours earlier.
+The film didn’t look much different from the game itself a few hours earlier.

-“It was a hard day, man,’’ Carroll said of Sunday’s 33-27 defeat to the New Orleans Saints during his radio show on ESPN 710 Seattle Monday morning.
+“It was a hard day, man,’’ coach Pete Carroll said of the Seahawks’ 33-27 loss to the New Orleans Saints during his radio show on ESPN 710 Seattle on Monday morning.

-Indeed it was, as the Seahawks made mistake after mistake, falling behind 27-7, then using a last-play touchdown to make the score closer than the game was.
+Later in the afternoon, when Carroll talked to local media, he didn’t back off the self-criticism he had offered immediately after the game.

+“I’ve got to do better,” he said.
+“I’ve got to coach better.”

 Maybe the key play was a Chris Carson fumble — his third lost this season, one in each game — in the second quarter, returned for a touchdown that put the Saints up 13-7.

 C.J.
-Prosise played far more the rest of the game — he finished with 46 snaps to Carson’s 37 — with Rashaad Penny due to a hamstring injury.
+Prosise played far more the rest of the game — he finished with 46 snaps to Carson’s 37 — with Rashaad Penny out with a hamstring injury.

+Carroll reiterated Monday afternoon that the team won’t just bench Carson because “we do believe in him.
+We are going to continue showing him that.”

-Carroll said the specific teaching point is for Carson to hang on to the ball with both hands all the way to the ground.
+But Carroll also said Carson has to limit the fumbles, and the specific teaching point from Sunday’s game is for Carson to hang on to the ball with both hands all the way to the ground.

 Carroll said Sunday that Carson took one hand off the ball at the last second to brace for hitting the ground, right as Eli Apple punched at the ball.

-“He’s got both hands on the ball all the way to the end of it,’’ Carroll said.
+“He’s got both hands on the ball all the way to the end of it,’’ Carroll said on his radio show.
 “The guy hit it exactly on the money again.’’

-Carroll said Carson now has to show more than an attempt to do it correctly.
+And Carroll said at this point it’s obvious teams are targeting him.

-“He’s got to get really, really good at it at this point,’’ Carroll said.
+“He’s going to have to be really on it because guys are going to continue to come after him,” Carroll said.

+Carroll said Rashaad Penny should be back to practice Thursday after sitting out Sunday with a hamstring injury suffered in practice Friday.
+But it remains somewhat unclear exactly how much the Seahawks can rely on a Penny at Arizona Sunday.

-Carroll wishes he had do-over on early fourth-down call
+Carroll wishes he had do-overs on fourth-down calls

-The one he seemed hardest on himself about was a decision to go for it on fourth-and-1 at the New Orleans 41 with 2:37 to play in the first half with the Saints ahead 13-7.
+On Monday, he said going for it on fourth-and-one at the New Orleans 41 with 2:37 to play in the first half with the Saints ahead 13-7 wasn’t necessarily the wrong decision.

+“That’s an OK one to go for it if you are being aggressive,” Carroll said.

-Carson lost a yard on the play, and the Saints put together their first good drive of the half to move 58 yards for a touchdown and a 20-7 lead at the half.
+Carson lost a yard, and the Saints put together their first good drive of the half to move 58 yards for a touchdown and a 20-7 halftime lead.

 Carroll said he wishes they’d punted, assuming an ultraconservative Saints offense may not have done much, and the Seahawks would’ve gone into half down just 13-7.